SalvoLombardo/External-AI-Integration-plus-Economic-Planner/README.md

 	•	Asynchronous endpoints for AI processing
 	•	Decoupled architecture (Flask + FastAPI)
 	•	Portfolio-ready example of extending software with AI

 ⸻

-- Media
-	1.

-User login to obtain access token.

-	2.

-Simulate saving a transaction with exaggerated cost.

-	3.

-Frontend submits task to Flask endpoint.

-	4.

-AI processes data and returns a detailed response.

-Or go to ./media folder for all media files.

-⸻